webpchecker

 Diets have taught you to not listen to your body.
 The good news is that you can re-learn by practicing the 10 Principles of Intuitive Eating.

 Diets don’t teach you how to have a healthy relationship with food which is essential to reaching “gentle nutrition” – the end goal of Intuitive Eating.
 Diets may give you short term weight loss but it’s almost always followed by regaining the weight and often more.
 Diets aren’t meant to be sustainable.
-Remember, diets are designed for short term “success” with repeat business as billion dollar industry!
+Remember, diets are designed for short term “success” with repeat business as a billion dollar industry!

 2. No more trying to ‘control’ hunger